aramder/aramder.github.io/animation/_posts/2026-2-22-ProCommander4-Teardown.md

 ### AT32UC3A1512 — Main MCU

-The central processor is an **[Atmel (now Microchip) AT32UC3A1512](https://www.microchip.com/en-us/product/at32uc3a1512)**, a 32-bit AVR32 microcontroller running at up to 66 MHz with 512 KB of flash and 64 KB of SRAM.
+The central processor is an **<a href="https://www.microchip.com/en-us/product/at32uc3a1512" target="_blank" rel="noopener">Atmel (now Microchip) AT32UC3A1512</a>**, a 32-bit AVR32 microcontroller running at up to 66 MHz with 512 KB of flash and 64 KB of SRAM.
 The AVR32 UC3 family was Atmel's high-performance embedded controller line, and the A1512 variant includes a full-speed USB device/host controller, a 10/100 Ethernet MAC (used here in conjunction with the external W5100 PHY/stack), SPI, I²C, USART, and a hardware DMA controller.
 This is the chip executing the show file decoding loop — reading cue data, generating output timing, and coordinating all the peripheral ICs.

 ### W5100 — Ethernet

-The **[WIZnet W5100](https://wiznet.io/products/ethernet-chips/w5100)** is a hardwired TCP/IP stack chip — it handles Ethernet entirely in hardware, so no network stack software runs on the MCU.
+The **<a href="https://wiznet.io/products/ethernet-chips/w5100" target="_blank" rel="noopener">WIZnet W5100</a>** is a hardwired TCP/IP stack chip — it handles Ethernet entirely in hardware, so no network stack software runs on the MCU.

 ### VS1053B — Audio Codec

-The **[VLSI VS1053B](https://cdn.sparkfun.com/assets/a/1/9/5/0/vs1053.pdf)** is a single-chip audio codec that handles decoding of MP3, OGG Vorbis, AAC, WMA, FLAC, WAV, and MIDI.
+The **<a href="https://cdn.sparkfun.com/assets/a/1/9/5/0/vs1053.pdf" target="_blank" rel="noopener">VLSI VS1053B</a>** is a single-chip audio codec that handles decoding of MP3, OGG Vorbis, AAC, WMA, FLAC, WAV, and MIDI.
 It takes compressed audio from the MCU over SPI and outputs an analog stereo signal.

 ### TPA3123D2 — Class D Amplifier

-The **[TI TPA3123D2](https://www.ti.com/lit/ds/symlink/tpa3123d2.pdf)** is a 25 W per channel class D audio power amplifier.
+The **<a href="https://www.ti.com/lit/ds/symlink/tpa3123d2.pdf" target="_blank" rel="noopener">TI TPA3123D2</a>** is a 25 W per channel class D audio power amplifier.
 It takes the analog stereo output from the VS1053B and drives speakers directly.
 Class D was the right choice here — it's efficient enough that no heatsink is required in a sealed enclosure at typical animatronic audio levels.
 The TPA3123D2 operates from a single supply (10–36 V) and includes short-circuit and thermal protection.

 ### SN75LBC176 — RS-485 Transceiver

-The **[SN75LBC176](https://www.ti.com/lit/ds/symlink/sn65lbc176.pdf)** (equivalent to SN65LBC176) is a differential bus transceiver for RS-485 and RS-422 networks — the electrical interface for DMX output.
+The **<a href="https://www.ti.com/lit/ds/symlink/sn65lbc176.pdf" target="_blank" rel="noopener">SN75LBC176</a>** (equivalent to SN65LBC176) is a differential bus transceiver for RS-485 and RS-422 networks — the electrical interface for DMX output.

 ### MC34063A — DC/DC Converter

-The **[MC34063A](https://www.ti.com/lit/ds/symlink/mc34063a.pdf)** is a classic, minimal switching regulator controller containing an oscillator, comparator, and switch transistor in a single package.
+The **<a href="https://www.ti.com/lit/ds/symlink/mc34063a.pdf" target="_blank" rel="noopener">MC34063A</a>** is a classic, minimal switching regulator controller containing an oscillator, comparator, and switch transistor in a single package.
 It is used here to generate one of the internal supply rails from the input power — most likely stepping down the incoming DC to a lower logic voltage.
 The MC34063A dates to the 1970s and remains in production; its simplicity makes it a frequent choice when a secondary rail doesn't need high efficiency or tight regulation.

 ### WH1202A — Character LCD

-The **[Winstar WH1202A-TMI-ET#](https://www.first-components.com/en/wh1202a-tmi-et)** is a 1.6″ 12×2 character LCD module with a built-in **ST7066** HD44780-compatible controller — the LCD interface for the unit.
+The **<a href="https://www.first-components.com/en/wh1202a-tmi-et" target="_blank" rel="noopener">Winstar WH1202A-TMI-ET#</a>** is a 1.6″ 12×2 character LCD module with a built-in **ST7066** HD44780-compatible controller — the LCD interface for the unit.
 The MCU talks directly to the ST7066 on the module.

 ### DS3911 — Analog Output DAC

-The **[DS3911](https://www.analog.com/media/en/technical-documentation/data-sheets/DS3911.pdf)** (Analog Devices / Dallas Semiconductor) is a quad-channel, 10-bit I²C DAC.
+The **<a href="https://www.analog.com/media/en/technical-documentation/data-sheets/DS3911.pdf" target="_blank" rel="noopener">DS3911</a>** (Analog Devices / Dallas Semiconductor) is a quad-channel, 10-bit I²C DAC.
 Its outputs are routed through a set of **LM358** op-amps configured as scaling amplifiers, which bring the DAC's native output range up to 0–10 VDC on the rear connector.

 ### MCP79411 — Real-Time Clock

-The **[Microchip MCP79411](https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/MCP79410-MCP79411-MCP79412-Battery-Backed-I2C-RTCC-DS20002266.pdf)** is a battery-backed I²C real-time clock/calendar (RTCC) with 64 bytes of SRAM and a unique ID ROM.
+The **<a href="https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/MCP79410-MCP79411-MCP79412-Battery-Backed-I2C-RTCC-DS20002266.pdf" target="_blank" rel="noopener">Microchip MCP79411</a>** is a battery-backed I²C real-time clock/calendar (RTCC) with 64 bytes of SRAM and a unique ID ROM.
 Its presence here ensures the ProCommander4 maintains accurate time even when powered off — relevant for any show scheduling, logging, or time-stamped event triggering the firmware implements.
 The I²C interface keeps the pin count minimal; the battery backup means the clock continues running through power cycles without requiring NTP or user re-entry of the time.
 A coin cell battery holder is present on the PCB — empty in this unit, but the footprint is there and ready.

 The underside of the board is largely solder and passive components, but one feature is worth noting.